 Most types of cars and motorcycles can be accommodated in the carpark.
 The maximum height clearance of the carpark is 2.4m.

-Answers to further questions about the Windsor Carpark can be found in the FAQ document below.
+Further information about the Windsor Carpark can be found in the FAQ document below.

 We have a variety of parking signs and restrictions around Playford - these restrictions aid in the safety of residents, visitors and motorists, as well as providing a service to our community and in some cases, are legally required.